irorange27/irorange27/README.md

-### Hi there 👋
+### Hi there 👋（10.12）

 I'm niina, 27 in Japannese.
-I'm glad to hear your call me 27, erqi in Chinese.
+I'm glad to hear you call me 27, erqi in Chinese.
 Thanks.

 - 🔭 I’m currently working on ASC2024.
 - 🌱 I’m currently learning ICS.